rnikunen/code-samples/README.md

 Personal Code Samples are snippets from a couple proprietary projects for clients I have worked for.
 They will not function together to be visible in a Browser and are meant to show code structure and competency.

+BackboneJS

+Various examples including a view, model and view helper

+JQuery

+Example of a module pattern in jQuery

 Node.js

 https://github.com/rnikunen/shelters-api.thebarkreport.com-master - Work in Progress.
 JSON API server with LA County Data.